GE2025: SM Teo Chee Hean steps aside as Indranee Rajah leads PAP slate at new Pasir Ris-Changi GRC

 Mr Teo said he has “full confidence” that the current slate is a “strong team” that is ready to serve.
 “So, please give your support to the team,” he said.

-As for Ms Indranee, she said that today’s introduction is “both poignant yet exciting at the same time”.
+As for Ms Indranee, she said that today’s introduction was “both poignant yet exciting at the same time”.

 At Pasir Ris-Changi, if elected, Ms Indranee said that she would like to focus on three areas – cost of living, families as well as infrastructure.